nicm42/100-days-of-code-v2/log4.md

 **Day 89: 21st October 2021**
 I though the bug I found yesterday was going to be complicated to fix and involve a lot of of re-writing.
 Turned out I just had the wrong variable name in one place.
 So I tidied up some stuff and re-uploaded it and I think it's ready to send round.
 I still have some automated testing to do - but some of it I can't work out how to do because it's based on having a ratio of 2.0.
 But I can continue to look at that.

+**Day 90: 22nd October 2021**
+I didn't feel like I had a brain today, so I caught up on some videos and did enough katas on Codewars in Lua to get to 7kyu!
+Which was really hard to start with as I tried to get my head around how to do write in Lua and what the error messages meant (often that I'd missed the return statement or an end statement).
+But it was really useful for getting used to writing some very simple code in Lua